 Best for Face: Skinceuticals C E Ferulic

 A fan favorite among dermatologists, this antioxidant serum is the best of the best.
-Anyone and everyone can benefit from this formula, since the hefty dose of antioxidants offers essential protection from damaging free radicals caused by exposure as sun and pollution.
-It’s an especially good option if you’re trying to address acne marks; a 15 percent concentration of pure vitamin C delivers not only that antioxidant protection, but also notably brightens skin.
+Anyone and everyone can benefit from this formula since the hefty dose of antioxidants offers essential protection from damaging free radicals caused by exposure to sun and pollution.
+It’s an especially good option if you’re trying to address acne marks; a 15% concentration of pure vitamin C delivers not only that antioxidant protection but also notably brightens skin.

-This formula is also unique for its use of ferulic acid, another powerful antioxidant, that just so happens to improve the efficacy of the vitamin C, too.
-Earning a perfect five stars on Dermstore.com, this has over 1100 glowing reviews.
+This formula is also unique for its use of ferulic acid, another powerful antioxidant, that just so happens to improve the efficacy of vitamin C, too.
 While it’s admittedly pricey, a little bit goes a long way, so one bottle will last for quite a while.